tanlin2013/parallel_finite_element_method/README.md

 Docker
 ------
-Bould a Docker container with mpi installed.
+Build a Docker container with mpi installed.
 To use the scripts in this repo, please mount the repo folder in `docker run` as follows.
 ```